dangmai/docker-tarsnapper/README.md

 - `-e BACKUP_CRON` - The cron expression to describe when the backup job runs.
 If not specified, this defaults to a random time daily, so as not to stress Tarsnap server at once
-- `-e EXPIRE_CRON` - The cron expression to describe when the expire job runs.
-If not specified, this defaults to a random time daily, so as not to stress Tarsnap server at once
 - `-e BACKUP_COMMAND` - The back up command to use for Tarsnapper.
 If not specified, this defaults to `-c /etc/tarsnapper.conf make`
-- `-e EXPIRE_COMMAND` - The expire command to use for Tarsnapper.
-If not specified, this defaults to `-c /etc/tarsnapper.conf expire`

 You can use these parameters for simple Tarsnapper backup/expiration.
 By default, the deltas is `1d 7d 30d`, and the job name is `mybackup`.